TenebrisNoctua/ClassPP/docs/tutorials/advanced/friendAccessSpecifier.md

 ```

 In this example, we have a "Car" class that contains a private member called `License_Plate`, and a local function called `getLicensePlate`.
-By passing the reference to the `getLicensePlate` function inside the friend access specifier, this function is now able to access the private members of a class.
+By passing the reference of the `getLicensePlate` function to inside the friend access specifier, this function is now able to access the private members of a class.

 !!! info
     Besides functions, friend access specifier can include other classes as well.